rtlabs-com/p-net/doc/additional_linux_details.rst

 Boot time optimization
 ----------------------
-The boot time should be less than approximately 15 seconds, for the "missing peer" alarm to be sent within 30 s after the power on.

 To improve the startup time of your Linux device, it is useful to study what is delaying the start.
 If you use the "systemd" init system, you can use these commands to analyze the startup::